yayoi-chi/yaya-world/content/en/gallery/creations/index.md

     caption: A darker version of the other wallpaper
   - image: IwasThere.png
     caption: A new character appears!
 This little elf fell asleep but was awoken by a very bright light!
+  - image: I'llNeverLetGo.png
+    caption: Kotori surprised Yayoi with a hug from behind!
+I was too lazy to bother with a background ( o x o ;
 ---

 I draw too!
 That's right I don't just play games, but I also like to draw.
 I don't get much time to draw, but I'm hoping to make some more time soon.
 I have ideas I want to do!
 Anyway, below are just a couple of things that I have drawn!